 Since nobody would like their activities monitored, let alone their personal information being stolen, anonymous web surfing is essential in today’s world.

 No, it is not possible to stay truly anonymous online.
 Using certain tools — including VPNs, tracker blockers, and private browsers — can help a lot.
 But the moment you connect to the internet, you begin to leave a data trail.
 You can limit that trail, but eliminating it altogether is just not a realistic option.

 In case of a proxy, the web address you are browsing thinks that the IP address of the proxy server is your address, making it harder to track your location or monitor your activity.
 There are a few things you need to know about proxies first:

-Using a VPN is another method to surf anonymously on the internet.
-VPNs connect you to the internet through an encrypted tunnel.
-The IP address visible to others it the address of the VPN server through which you are connected to the internet.
+Using a VPN is another method to surf the internet with a greater level privacy.
+VPNs connect you to the internet through an encrypted tunnel, so you can enjoy a safe browsing experience.
+The IP address visible to others is the address of the VPN server through which you are connected to the internet.
 They offer another functionality which makes them superior to proxy servers in that they encrypt all the packets exchanged between your system and the computer.
 So not only do VPNs hide your IP address, they also keep your data safe.